Tim-Cao/work-with-script/README.md

 	1. Save generated token in your local file as you will not be able to see this again.

+1. Please fill out the value of properties in the `credentials-ext.properties`

+	1. For required properties of each feature, please see [Features](#Features) section

 ## Upgrade dependencies

 1. Run the following command at the root directory of local repository